 ASH: I’m glad that Kodansha was able to speed up the release for this series.

-MELINDA: After NYCC, I’m even more torn over having left this series behind after the first volume.
+MJ: After NYCC, I’m even more torn over having left this series behind after the first volume.
 I feel like I’ve missed hopping on the greatest bandwagon of all time.

 SEAN: Fairy Tail 31 shows how much of a pain in the ass a time skip can be, and starts a tournament arc.